National Government, Crisis, and Civil Liberties135 min

 Ask for student responses to the statement: agree/disagree/why.
 Share source of the quote, and tell students that tension between liberty and security is a recurring feature of U.S. history.

 Have students read Handout A: Abraham Lincoln and Habeas Corpus.
 Display Handout B: A Proclamation.
 Point out the questions, and have students listen for the answers as you read the Proclamation aloud.
 Then go over the answers as a large group.
 Point out to students that in 1861, Lincoln suspended habeas corpus in some areas.
-This 1862 suspension of habeas corpus covers the entire nation.
+The 1862 suspension of habeas corpus expanded to cover the entire nation.

 Preparation for trial role-play: Tell students they will now simulate a trial of Mr. Milligan.
 Distribute Handout C: Milligan and the Constitution.
 Read aloud the scenario of Mr. Milligan, who has been sentenced to death for disloyalty by a military court.
 Divide the class into groups of appropriate size for: attorneys for Mr. Milligan, attorneys for the US, and the Justices of Supreme Court.
 Give each group a copy of Handout D: Case Briefing Sheet.
 Have groups complete Handout D using Handouts A, B, and C.